 The Constitution framed by our ancestors in 1776, recognized the value of education.
 It provided for a University.
 This Constitution provides for a University and for free public schools for all the children of the State.
-All may see the difference between the success in life of the educated and the uneducated man, yet as often as not, the uneducated man has been gifted with the greater degree of intellectual power; the cause of his ill success is that it has not been developed.
+All may see the difference between the success in life of the educated and the uneducated man yet as often difference between the success in life of the educated and the uneducated man, yet as often as not, the uneducated man has been gifted with the greater degree of intellectual power; the cause of his ill success is that it has not been developed.
 We propose to "level upwards," to give to the child, as far as the State can, an opportunity to develope to the fullest extent, all his intellectual gifts.
-So noble an effort needs no vindication.
-EDUCATION.
+So noble an effort needs no vindication dication, rance of the means of getting an honest living, as of a criminal disposition.
+Hereafter a Pentienti- year is about eight (7 4-5) mills.